Unicity/Chimera/classes/Unicity/VLD/README.md

 ### Dot Syntax

-At the momement, scripts uses dot syntax to represent a component's path.
+At the momement, scripts use dot syntax to represent a component's path.

 ```
 order.customer.id